Tiamat-Tech/DepthFlow/Readme.md

 <br/>
 <br/>

-# Requirements
+# 🚧 Hardware Requirements
 The faster the hardware (CPU, GPU, RAM), the faster the code will run.
-Apart from memory restrictions your hardware should support some technologies:
+Apart from memory restrictions your hardware should support some minimum technologies:

 - **CPU:** Any should do, affects video encoding time
-- **GPU:** Supports OpenGL 3.3 or higher<sup>*1</sup>, affects rendering time (sent to the CPU)
+- **GPU:** Supports OpenGL 3.3 or higher<sup>1</sup>, affects rendering time (sent to the CPU)
+  - Parallax mode: Very few VRAM for both NVIDIA and AMD
-  - Stable Diffusion XL: Minimum 8 GB VRAM for NVIDIA, 16 GB for AMD<sup>*2</sup>
+  - Stable Diffusion XL: Minimum 8 GB VRAM for NVIDIA<sup>2</sup>, 16 GB for AMD<sup>3</sup>
-  - Stable Diffusion: Minimum 6 GB VRAM for NVIDIA, 8 GB for AMD<sup>*2</sup>
+  - Stable Diffusion: Minimum 6 GB VRAM for NVIDIA<sup>2</sup>, 8 GB for AMD<sup>3</sup>
 - **OS:** Windows, Linux, macOS
 - **Disk:** 40 GB free space (models are big)
-- **RAM:** Minimum 12 GB, 16 GB Recommended
+- **RAM:** Minimum 12 GB, 16 GB Recommended, should be doable in 8 GB

-The main bottleneck 99% the time is the GPU
+The main bottleneck 99% the time is the GPU for generative images and the parallax shader projections

 <sub>*1: Some NVIDIA datacenter GPUs does not implement common graphics APIs, for example A100, H100</sub>

+<sub>*3: Your GPU must support the PyTorch's CUDA installation version, pretty much all >= GTX 900 </sub>

 <sub>*2: Check for compatibility with your GPU, generally speaking anything <= Polaris (<= RX 500 series) is not supported</sub>